vmware-tanzu-labs/yaml-overlay-tool/docs/sections/overlayActions.md

 ### 2. Inject

-Use `inject` if your `query` returned no results, but you still want to insert data.
+Use `inject` if your `query` returned no results, but you still want to insert data into the YAML file.

 #### Inject Example